I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltuninitializeoplock.md

 <p>None </p>

 ## -remarks
 <p>Minifilter drivers call <b>FltUninitializeOplock</b> to uninitialize an initialized opportunistic lock (oplock) pointer.
-The uninitialized oplock pointer can be initialized for reuse by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff543289">FltInitializeOplock</a>. </p>

-<p>For detailed information about opportunistic locks, see the Microsoft Windows SDK documentation. </p>

-<p>Minifilter drivers call <b>FltUninitializeOplock</b> to uninitialize an initialized opportunistic lock (oplock) pointer.
-The uninitialized oplock pointer can be initialized for reuse by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff543289">FltInitializeOplock</a>. </p>
+The uninitialized oplock pointer can be initialized for reuse by calling <a href="..\fltkernel\nf-fltkernel-fltinitializeoplock.md">FltInitializeOplock</a>. </p>

 <p>For detailed information about opportunistic locks, see the Microsoft Windows SDK documentation. </p>